Celeste-world/celeste-fadein/README.md

 ## What Celeste Is Not

-- Not a chatbot with a defined personality
+- Not a chatbot with a fixed personality
 - Not a therapist or advisor
 - Not a memory-based assistant
-- Not a data-collecting system
+- Not a data-collecting service

 ---